Planning Your Trip

 Music: If you have trouble finding live music in Nashville, you're simply not looking all that hard.
 You're likely to find artists and bands playing at the airport upon your arrival, but for a more suitable venue head down to Lower Broadway to check out the honky-tonk scene.
 Many of the bars in Nashville have bands playing every night, but for a real treat check the schedule at the Ryman, which just might be one of the best live music venues on the planet.

 Museums: Nashville has a wide variety of museums to explore, which are great on a hot, muggy day.
-The Country Music Hall of Fame is a must-see for fans of the genre and the Tennessee State Museum is not only a walk through the local history, it's absolutely free too.
+The Country Music Hall of Fame is a must-see for fans of the genre and the Tennessee State Museum is a walk through the local history and it's absolutely free to visit.
 Kids of all ages will love the Adventure Science Center, where you can actually have fun and learn something new at the same time.

-History: Get a sense of Nashville's historical roots by visiting The Hermitage, a southern plantation that was once home to President Andrew Jackson.
-For a slice of Civil War history, head over to Fort Negley to learn about the largest fortification built for Union troops after the city fell in 1862.
-And for a different kind of history, head over to Music Row to see the iconic Nashville recording studios, some of which have been named to the National Register of Historic Places.
+History: For a slice of Civil War history, head over to Fort Negley to learn about the largest fortification built for Union troops after the city fell in 1862.
+Nashville's Hermitage allows people to learn about the life of President Andrew Jackson and of the people enslaved there through tours of the estate.
+Nashville's Hermitage was For a different kind of history, head over to Music Row to see the iconic Nashville recording studios, some of which have been named to the National Register of Historic Places.

 Parks: The Nashville greenway crisscrosses the city in a variety of places, offering visitors a place to take a quiet stroll and just stretch their legs a bit.
 But several other parks have a lot to offer as well, including Centennial — which has a full-size replica of the Greek Parthenon – and Radnor Lake, which features 6 miles of walking trail and the chance to spot an array of wildlife.